djankies/foundations-43-workspace/README.md

 ## 📁 Hierarchy

 Each week has a dedicated folder.
 Within each week's folder are seven sub-folders; one for each day of the week.
 Each day's folder contains 1-3 folders: the Challenge, Lab, and Demo.
-Some days may not have a Lab or Demo folder since we don't always have a lab or demo.
-Friday's folder is almost always empty.
-(Fill it with your own stuff!
-Or don't.
-It's your life.
-Live it how you want to.)
+You'll notice some weeks have missing days.
+This is because those days don't have any content to download.

 The file hierarchy is as follows: